BackslashRobotics/moon-dev-ai-agents/README.md

+DISCLAIMER: This README was written by AI and may contain inaccuracies

 # 📊 CDEM Trading Agent - Consensus-Driven Earnings Management

 A sophisticated GUI-driven stock trading system that combines AI-powered sentiment analysis with earnings calendar management.
 Built on Moon Dev's AI agent framework.